 Research and Development (R&D) activities are undertaken by Texas utilities in order to study new technologies, analyze the potential for new programs, and increase efficiencies in the administration of current programs.
-The energy efficiency rule does not require utilities to conduct R&D; however, the PUCT does limit spending on such activities to 10% of a utility's total program costs.11
+The energy efficiency rule does not require utilities to conduct R&D; however, the PUCT does limit spending on such activities to 10% of a utility's total program costs.

-In 2011, the Texas IOUs spent \$2.6 million on R&D projects, approximately 2% of total expenditures.
-These projects ranged from utility-scale efforts such as developing and implementing educational programs for teachers and elementary students, to larger efforts, such as the Electric Utility Marketing Managers of Texas (EUMMOT) project to assess the baseline for commercial HVAC equipment.
+In 2012, the Texas IOUs spent \$2.5 million on R&D projects.
+These projects ranged from utilityscale efforts such as developing and implementing educational programs for teachers and elementary students, to larger efforts, such as the Electric Utility Marketing Managers of Texas (EUMMOT) project to assess the baseline for commercial HVAC equipment.
 Other projects carried out by the Center for Commercialization of Electric Technologies (CCET) involved promoting smart-charging infrastructure enhancements and Smart Grid demonstration projects supporting wind integration in ERCOT.